vusr/vusr.github.io/index.md

 ---

 ## **Summary**
-Computer Vision and Machine Learning Engineer with a proven track record of building end-to-end AI solutions in **object detection, tracking, segmentation, and behavior recognition**.
-Passionate about leveraging advanced machine learning techniques to solve **real-world challenges** in industries ranging from **agriculture** to **healthcare**.
-Experienced in delivering high-impact results through innovative model design, data pipelines, and scalable systems.
+Computer Vision and Machine Learning Engineer with extensive experience in building end-to-end AI solutions for object detection, tracking, segmentation, and behavior recognition.
+Committed to applying advanced machine learning techniques to address real-world challenges across industries such as agriculture and healthcare.
+Skilled at achieving meaningful outcomes through creative model design, efficient data pipelines, and scalable system implementation.

 ---